 - Complete the Copyright Request Form [xls] for each class and with information for each book, journal, etc. Missing information will increase the time needed to complete requests.

 - Email the completed document to Elizabeth Paez.

-- The Office of Tartan Ink will obtain copyright clearance and reply with any links and the price per student per item.
+- Tartan Ink will obtain copyright clearance and reply with any links and the price per student per item.
 Course materials can changed before printing or the start of the course, whichever comes first.

-- Once all items are approved, you have the option to print the course packets with the Office of Tartan Ink.
+- Once all items are approved, you have the option to print the course packets with Tartan Ink.
 Pdfs are required for printing, but hard copies are also accepted.

 - If creating a course packet, a proof is created for approval.
 The proof MUST be approved before printing additional copies.

 - The course packets can distributed according to department policy.
 If students are required to pay for course packets, the course packets can be sold at the Bookstore.
 Currently, we are unable to sell completed course packets at our locations.